 But it’s not enough.
 There’s work to be done.
 People to converse with, debates to engage in and uncomfortable truths to be heard.
-And we know that inclusion cannot be a topic tackled at surface level.
-It needs to be deep-rooted, long-lasting and with its impact rippling out far beyond 48.1.
+And we know that inclusion cannot be a topic tackled at the surface level.
+It needs to be deep-rooted, long-lasting and with its impact rippling out far beyond Forty Eight Point One.

 Our business has always existed to solve client’s biggest challenges.
 Yet, whilst our business has been evolving and the world transforming at rapid pace, we’re now aware that ‘inclusion’ is not a project to be ‘solved’ via a slick process and a smart idea.
 Nor can it be something we tackle alone.